-Plays should be intended for young audiences kindergarten through high school (no play is expected to appeal to all ages simultaneously).
-The 2019 Write Now competition encourages submissions for all age groups.
+Plays should be intended for young audiences aged 2-15 (no play is expected to appeal to all ages simultaneously).
 Playwrights must suggest the appropriate age category on the official entry form.

 - Scripts must not be committed to publication at the time of submission.
 Commissioned works that are not in development are eligible.

 - Scripts previously produced in an educational or vocational setting are eligible, if playwrights are eager to pursue development of the script.

 - Scripts previously produced professionally are NOT eligible. (i.e., productions in which the director and actors have been paid — this includes fully produced youth theatre productions).